Eileithyia: Delos

 According to the Homeric Hymn III to Delian Apollo, Hera detained Eileithyia, who was coming from the Hyperboreans in the far north, to prevent Leto from going into labor with Artemis and Apollo, since the father was her husband Zeus.
 Hera was jealous of Zeus's affairs and tended to enact revenge upon the women.
 The other goddesses present at the birthing on Delos had sent Iris to bring Eileithyia forth.
 As she stepped upon the island, the birth began.
 This hymn is contradicted by Hesiod's Theogony, where Apollo and Artemis are born before Hera's marriage to Zeus, and therefore neither Hera or Eileithyia are mentioned interfering with the birth of the twins.
 On Delos, a shrine was dedicated to Eileithyia, and was worshipped in a mid-winter festival the named Eileithyaea.
 It was said by Callimachus that the hymn sung during festival was the same as that sung by nymphs at Apollo's birth.
-This cult likely goes back to the Archaic period, and the cult was associated with other local Delian childbirth deities associated with Artemis, Opis and Arge.
+This cult likely goes back to the Archaic period, and the cult was associated with other local Delian childbirth deities associated with Artemis, Upis and Arge.

-Eretriam
+Eretria

 Archaeologists uncovered a sanctuary dedicated to Eileithyia at Eretria.
 The sanctuary had been placed in the northwestern section of a gymnasium.